ossf/wg-supply-chain-integrity/README.md

 ## Meetings Notes

-Meeting Notes and Agendas are available on [Google Drive](https://docs.google.com/document/d/1xPs2sSbH3I9Ich7OyLOzl85oJshnK8Q6WoAgREE5-zA/edit).
-(Join the group listed under communications to edit.)
+Meeting Notes and Agendas are available on [Google Drive](https://docs.google.com/document/d/1vhun-GyAiVPWWYFuRUlBUZA_jQGt9Bi9WizoQ35jGL0/edit?usp=sharing).

 ## Documents
 Documents for the working group can be found in the following Google Drive location: